What it takes to

 -

-We can always connect you with an awesome missionary, or you can use these great prayer resources created by some other awesome ministries: Voice of the Martyrs, Pioneers, Joshua Project.
+Check out these prayer resources from awesome ministries: Voice of the Martyrs, Pioneers, and Joshua Project.

 -

-We’re calling all nerds to use Your Nerd Powers for Jesus.
-Use those hard-earned technical skills to build new tools for missionaries working in the field.
-We have a couple of spots, but another great resource is Switchboard.io.
+Calling all nerds to use your nerd powers for Jesus.
+Use those hard-earned technical skills to build tools for missionaries in the field.
+We have a couple of spots (contact us), or check out Switchboard.io for opportunities.

 -